 - What are our key brand promises?
 Are we enabling and empowering their delivery?

-- Does our brand identity (colors, messaging, feel) reflect who we are and want to be?
+- Does our brand strategy reflect who we are and want to be?

 - Are our leaders and employees embodying and effectively adopting our brand?

 Remember that brands are built by humans and that hiccups are bound to happen along the way.
-That’s okay so long as you remain committed to addressing the issues as they arise and embrace them as opportunities to improve.
+There is no problem with having challenges, but remain committed to addressing the issues as they arise and embrace them as opportunities to improve.
 Your brand should always be evolving and may need to shift if the needs of your customers demand it.

-It’s also important not to wait for mistakes or undesired perceptions to present themselves.
+It is also important not to wait for mistakes to present themselves.
 Actively seek feedback from your teams and employees to get their thoughts on how your new brand and messaging is being perceived both internally and externally.
 Engage with customers directly to determine whether they are experiencing the changes in a positive way or if they have concerns.
-In short, continue to communicate.
+Proactively communicate to mitigate as many obstacles as possible.

 Get Back to Business

-While the items above are by no means ALL the pain points you’ll need to identify and address when part of a merger or acquisition, they do provide you a solid place to start.
-And as always, the best medicine for curing B2B messaging and branding confusion is continuing to steadfastly concentrate on solving challenges and delivering value for your customers.
+While the items above are by no means an exhaustive list of the pain points of brand acquisition, they do provide you with a solid place to start.
+Remember, the best medicine for curing branding confusion is continuing to concentrate on solving challenges and delivering value for your customers.

 There is one comment